The Hamilton-Norwood Scale

 Barely noticeable hair loss.
 You may find a few more hairs in the shower or slightly less hair covering your forehead.

 You will start to notice a receding hairline; however, your hair is still relatively thick at first.
 With time, your hair may become slightly more patchy, with hair loss targeted in specific areas, rather than the whole head.

 You will begin to notice baldness at this stage.
 The recession will increase further back on your scalp and less hair will grow at the top of your head.
 This stage is commonly associated with bald spots.

 There is more thinning hair at the front center of your scalp.
 A band of hair will connect both sides, but otherwise, the center part of your scalp will thin to baldness.

 Sections of baldness will appear to be the size of a large orange.
 Already patchy hair at the center of your scalp will become thinner.
 All that remains at the front of the scalp is a triangular shaped area of hair, almost like a widow’s peak.

 Any hair is concentrated at the back of the head with few hairs at the top of the scalp.
 Hair is dense at the base of the head but thin everywhere else.

 There is total baldness at the temporal and frontal regions except for a horseshoe-shaped band at the back of the neck.

 Hair loss can be frightening, especially because we live in a society that is obsessed with the look of our hair.
 Hairline Ink understands your fear and has therefore perfected their scalp micropigmentation process to give you your confidence back.
 You can use this procedure whether you are at Stage One or Stage Seven of this scale.
 A few sessions is all that’s required to regain a full head of hair.
-Live Chat us today or visit our homepage to get started.
+Call us at 585-250-0835, live Chat us today, or visit our homepage to get started.